|

 She scored a lucky hit, goring one of the lizards and slicing

-But, quickly releasing himself from his harness, the drow leapt
+but, quickly releasing himself from his harness, the drow leaped

 to his feet, sword in hand, and lunged for her.